atlarge-research/wta-tools/adapter/spark/README.md

 Aggregation of all the resource utilization metrics are done on the driver side.

-This module listens to the spark job that is carrying out, retrieves metric from it and aggregate to the WTA objects.
+This module listens to the Spark job that is carrying out, retrieves metric from it and aggregate to the WTA objects.
 This module consists of: